mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I haven't done much compared to yesterday but still managed to complete my leftover JS exercises and learned a bit about DOM manipulation.
 Given that I wouldn't even know what DOM was just two days ago, I'd say that's a pretty good progress.
 Also a lot happened today, so I am glad I can still find some time to code and learn (outside of work).
 I haven't completed any projects in February yet but I am close.

 **Link to work:** None

+### Day 23: February 6, 2021

+**Today's Progress**:
+* Add a UI to Rock, Paper, Scissors game

+**Thoughts:** I feel like I should learn JS debugging soon as I have no idea where things go wrong when my code isn't working.
+I spent a fair amount of time trying to get a simple event listener on a button click to work properly.
+Most of today was spent writing and deleting code.
+However, I managed to get a somewhat working game at the end.
+I will try to improve it tomorrow.

+**Link to work:** None